CreativeWebLogic-Net/genie-linux/README.md

 # genie-linux
-Setup Lamp on your Linux Server
+Genie is a Bash script forSetup Lamp on your Linux Server